Multiple-camera setup

 The multiple-camera setup, multiple-camera mode of production, multi-camera or simply multicam is a method of filmmaking, television production and video production.
 Several cameras—either film or professional video cameras—are employed on the set and simultaneously record or broadcast a scene.
-It is often used with a single-camera setup, which uses one camera.
+It is often contrasted with a single-camera setup, which uses one camera.

 Description

 Generally, the two outer cameras shoot close-up shots or "crosses" of the two most active characters on the set at any given time, while the central camera or cameras shoot a wider master shot to capture the overall action and establish the geography of the room.
 In this way, multiple shots are obtained in a single take without having to start and stop the action.
 This is more efficient for programs that are to be shown a short time after being shot, as it reduces the time spent in film or video editing.
 It is also a virtual necessity for regular, high-output shows like daily soap operas.
 Apart from saving editing time, scenes may be shot far more quickly as there is no need for re-lighting and the set-up of alternative camera angles for the scene to be shot again from a different angle.
 It also reduces the complexity of tracking continuity issues that crop up when the scene is reshot from different angles.

 Drawbacks include a less optimized lighting setup that needs to provide a compromise for all camera angles and less flexibility in putting the necessary equipment on scene, such as microphone booms and lighting rigs.
 These can be efficiently hidden from just one camera, but can be more complicated to set up, and their placement may be inferior in a multiple-camera setup.
 Another drawback is in the usage of recording capacity, as a four-camera setup may use (depending on the cameras involved) up to four times as much film (or digital storage space) per take compared with a single-camera setup.

 A multiple-camera setup will require all cameras to be synchronous to assist with editing and to avoid cameras running at different scan rates, with the primary methods being SMPTE timecode and Genlock.